 4. Arbitration Award.
 The arbitrators shall be limited to selecting either one of each party’s last, best damages calculations, choosing the proposal that the arbitrators find most reasonable and appropriate.
 Only damages allowed pursuant to the Master Contract may be awarded.
 It is expressly agreed that the arbitrators shall have no authority to award treble, exemplary, consequential (including lost revenues or profits) or punitive damages of any type under any circumstances regardless of whether such damages may be available under Illinois law, the parties hereby waiving their right, if any, to recover treble, exemplary, consequential (including lost revenues or profits) or punitive damages in connection with any Dispute, either in arbitration or in litigation.
 The arbitrators shall render their final decision within twenty (20) days of the completion of the final hearing fully resolving all of the Disputes that are the subject of the arbitration proceeding.
 The arbitrators’ ultimate decision after final hearing shall be in writing.
-The arbitrators shall certify in their decision that no part of their award includes any amount for treble, exemplary or punitive damages not allowed hereunder.
+The arbitrators shall certify in their decision that no part of their award includes any amount for treble, exemplary, consequential (including lost revenues or profits) or punitive damages not allowed hereunder.
 The arbitrators’ decision shall be final and non-appealable to the maximum extent permitted by law.
 Any and all of the arbitrators’ orders and decisions may be enforceable in, and judgment upon any award rendered in the arbitration proceeding may be confirmed and entered by, any federal or state court having jurisdiction.

+ARTICLE XVII

+CONDITION PRECEDENT

+1. The initial and continued effectiveness of this Master Contract is specifically made contingent upon the Illinois Commerce Commission's approval of this Master Contract in substantially the same form submitted by Peoples Gas without imposing terms or conditions with respect to such approval that are unacceptable either to Peoples Gas or MEH, in their respective sole discretion.

 ARTICLE XVIII

 MISCELLANEOUS